 As the years went by, David’s desire to understand worship and music’s relationship to worship grew.
 Leaving his first career as a software developer in 2004, David ventured to Southern Seminary, where he was reunited with his former worship pastor, Chip Stam, and had countless opportunities to expand his vision for Christian worship.
 Shortly after leaving Southern Seminary, David’s long-time goal of supporting and nurturing additional songwriters and authors began to materialize when he met Eric Schumacher and Jeff Bourque in 2005, who have since become key contributors and good friends.

 Slowly and steadily, the reach of our worship songs has increased as churches around the world have come to use and cherish them.
 And it’s not only our songs that have increased, but our vision to impact the church with biblical teaching on worship and gospel-centered worship resources.
 After the success of our 2010 album “Merciful to Me,” the Lord began crystallizing a new vision for our ministry.
-Our new name, mission statement, and status as a non-profit corporation will, Lord willing, allow us to make an even wider impact on the church through teaching and preaching, leading worship, training and developing, and writing articles, books, and of course, songs and musical works grounded in a depth of biblical teaching.
+Our new name and mission statement will, Lord willing, allow us to make an even wider impact on the church through teaching and preaching, leading worship, training and developing, and writing articles, books, and of course, songs and musical works grounded in a depth of biblical teaching.
 Please pray for our mission and consider how you might be a part of what God is doing!